reduxdj/node-webkit-redux-custombuilder/README.md

 sudo npm install -g grunt-cli && npm install

-Change the app name in package json to whatever you want, it's just there for the example
+Change the appName in package json and config grunt object to whatever you want, it's just there for the example.

 Deploy Linux32 bit architecture: